Up05/linkedin/ulang.md

 ## Final Words

 All in all, the project ended up having around 3000 lines of code.
 I have a small standard library, a small (second degree) wrapper over OpenGL and GLFW, and program that draws a spinning sphere of points.
 I further facilitated my addiction of writing parsers.
-I also learned a lot about Java's reflection, for the first time in my life actually saw a reason to update Java for 1.8 (huge mistake), and I became far more syntax agnostic, to the point where the difference between Rust's and Java's syntaxes is that Rust's takes longer to learn...
+I also learned a lot about Java's reflection, for the first time in my life actually saw a reason to update Java from 1.8 (huge mistake), and I became far more syntax agnostic, to the point where the difference between Rust's and Java's syntaxes is that Rust's takes longer to learn...
 (But do not get me wrong.
 I still write `#define STRUCT(NAME, ...) typedef struct { __VA_ARGS__ } N##NAME;` if only I can).